Finnish Armoured Trains 1918 - 1940

 When Winter War started Armoured Train 2 was heading towards border in Karelian Isthmus.
 29th of November 1939 it had been order to do reconnaissance in Finnish part of Viipuri - Leningrad railway line.
 The train stopped for a night in Terijoki and the next morning (30th of November) found itself in middle of Soviet artillery preparation, which started Soviet attack in Karelian Isthmus.
 In these first hours of the war crew of the armoured train found themselves quite unexpectedly being in the frontline.
 However as the train had several railway-bridges destined for demolition behind it there was little chance for staying and fighting where it was.
 If even one of these bridges had been destroyed it would have cut the only possible route of retreat.
 So the train returned to railway station of Säiniö, which had been the base for Finnish armoured trains before the war.
 For the next couple of days the train took part in anti-aircraft defence in Viipuri - Säiniö railway section and at that time succeeded damaging one enemy aircraft which crash-landed near Pien-Pero.
 After this the train was ordered to Valkjärvi, but arrived there too late for battle.
 After this it was commanded to railway station of Kylä-Paakkola, where it continued taking part in anti-aircraft defence.
 One source claims that the train might have succeeded downing three Soviet aircraft while in Kylä-Paakkola, but this lacks verification.
 In mid-December part of the trains crew visited helping infantry with two machineguns loaned from the train to infantry for battles of Salmenkaita - Muolainen area.
 The train itself stayed in Valkjärvi-railway until end of January 1940.

 Headquarters 4th Army Corps had requested armoured train as its support.
 How important they considered getting armoured train shows the fact that when their reply had not been answered promptly they had already started building armoured train of their own.
 However this armoured train project of 4th Army Corps did not have to continue long.
-23rd of January Armoured Train 2 was sent as their support to Ladoga Karelia (northeast of Lake Ladoga).
-For these battles the train was named with codename "Armas" (fairly common Finnish first name for males, translates also as "beloved").
+23rd of January Armoured Train 2 was sent as their support to Ladoga Carelia (area northeast of Lake Laatokka / Ladoga).
+For these battles the train was named with codename "Armas" (fairly common Finnish first name for males, which also translates as "beloved").
 While in Ladoga Karelia the train mostly operated in Kitilä - Impilahti railway section, where its main function was shelling Kitilä motti (pocket) with its mountain guns when needed.
 However the train had to avoid return fire of Soviet heavy weapons in this motti its attacks tended to be brief.
 First operation that Armoured Train 2 took part in this area was fire support mission for 2nd Battalion of Infantry Regiment 35 it accomplished the same day that it arrived this area (23rd of January).
 This first operation was the typical "fire-strike" mission - the train moved to no-mans land where it shelled and machinegun the enemy for a while before heading back.
 However the first operation came very close becoming to disaster - while the train was in no-mans land Soviet artillery damaged tracks on opening of Kitilä village behind it.
 With the damaged tracks behind it the armoured train was without route of retreat and stuck in the no-mans land.
-It had no choice than stay there until the repairs locomotive and rail repair crew arrived the next night and fixed the repaired tracks.
+It had no choice than stay there until the repairs locomotive and rail repair crew arrived the next night and fixed the damaged tracks.

 8th of February 1940 Battle Detachment Castrén took responsibility of the sector that 2nd Battalion of Infantry Regiment 35 (which not headed to islands in northern parts of Lake Ladoga) had defended previously.
 While the infantry unit that the armoured train supported changed, its duties continued the same.
 The train assisted the Battle Detachment also by transferring it 3 machineguns and 2 light machineguns.
 Part of the train crew also took part in battles on islands in northern parts of Lake Ladoga as infantry and some of its men were transferred as infantry reinforcements in Kollaa.
 19th of February Battle Detachment Castrén was disestablished and 25th of February the train received orders move to Elisenvaara railway station.
 Later the armoured train was ordered to Kalalampi area in sector of 1st Division and remained there until the war ended.